Terracini matroids: algebraic matroids of secants and embedded joins: Introduction

 To state our main results, we require some additional language from combinatorics.
 Recall that if $M_1,\ldots,M_s$ are matroids on ground sets $E_i$, their matroid union $M_1 \vee \cdots \vee M_s$ is the matroid on $E = E_1 \cup \cdots \cup E_s$ whose independent sets are

-Our first main theorem establishes that the matroid union provides a natural upper bound, in the weak order on matroids, for the algebraic matroid of a join of irreducible affine cones.
+Our first theorem establishes that the matroid union provides a natural upper bound, in the weak order on matroids, for the algebraic matroid of a join of irreducible affine cones.

 \begin{introtheorem}[Sub-union Theorem] Let $\kk$ be an algebraically closed field of characteristic zero.
-If $X_1, \ldots, X_s\subseteq \mathbb{A}_\kk^N$ are irreducible affine cones with join $X$, then
+If $X_1, \ldots, X_s\subseteq \mathbb{A}_\kk^n$ are irreducible affine cones with join $X$, then

 \end{introtheorem} The hypothesis on $\kk$ is for technical reasons that will become clear in the proof.
 When equality holds in Theorem~\ref{introtheorem: subunion} we say that $M(X)$ is a {\em Terracini union}.
 We will see that the Terracini union property is determined by certain projections.
-For $E\subseteq [N]$, we denote by $\pi_E : \mathbb{A}_\kk^N\to \mathbb{A}_\kk^E$ the linear projection to the coordinate subspace indexed by $E$.
-The algebraic matroid of a join is always contained in the union of the matroids of its factors.
+For $E\subseteq [n]$, we denote by $\pi_E : \mathbb{A}_\kk^n\to \mathbb{A}_\kk^E$ the linear projection to the coordinate subspace indexed by $E$.
+The Sub-union theorem tells us that the algebraic matroid of a join is always contained in the union of the matroids of its factors.
 The central problem is to determine when equality holds, i.e.~when $M(X)$ is a \emph{Terracini union}.

 Our second main theorem characterizes when equality holds in the Sub-union Theorem.